plnppvsln/Depth-NeRF/README.md

   - `points3D.bin`: 3D point cloud
 - `poses_bounds.npy`: Processed poses in NeRF format
 - `colmap_output.txt`: COLMAP processing logs
+- `view_imgs.txt`: List of successfully registered images

 The script will automatically skip COLMAP if the sparse reconstruction already exists.

+**Note:** COLMAP may not be able to register all images in your dataset (e.g., due to insufficient features, poor image quality, or lack of overlap).
+The pose processing pipeline has been updated to handle this gracefully by using only the images that were successfully registered by COLMAP.
+The `view_imgs.txt` file contains the list of images that were successfully processed, and the `poses_bounds.npy` file will only contain poses for these registered images.
+This prevents errors when some images are missing from the COLMAP reconstruction.